cloud-gov/cg-site/content/docs/ops/security-ir-checklist.md

 - Keep the ticket/docs updated as people work, tracking:
     - Leads, and who's following them
-    - Remediation items, and who's working on them
+    - Remediation items, and who's working on them, including customer notification (if appropriate to the situation)
 - Send out sitreps on a regular cadence (high: hourly; medium: 2x daily; low: daily).
 - Go into work shifts if the incident lasts longer then 3 hours.
 - [Hand off IC](#handing-off-ic) if the incident lasts longer than 3 hours.